offbynull/learn/Bioinformatics/input/input.md

 * where the transcription factor binding sites are (which k-mers the enzyme is targeting).
 * how long the transcription factor binding sites are (which k the enzyme is targeting).

 The regulatory motif expected by a transcription factor typically expects k-mers that have the same length and are similar to each other (short hamming distance).
-As such, potential motif candidates can be derived by identifying k-mers across the set of sequences that are similar to each other.
+As such, potential motif candidates can be derived by finding k-mers across the set of sequences that are similar to each other.

 #### Bruteforce Algorithm